thosgood/this-weeks-finds/markdown/151-200/week174.md

 idea of an adjunction!

 (By the way, to round this off we should really describe hom(a,b) and hom(b,a), too.
-I think hom(a,b) is the Platonic idea of \"an object with a left action of a monoid and a right coaction of a comonoid, in a compatible way\".
-If so, hom(b,a) would be the Platonic idea of \"an object with a right action of a monoid and a left coaction of a comonoid, in a compatible way\".
-By \"compatible\" I\'m saying that we can act on one side and coact on the other side in either order, and get the same thing.
-Filling in the details requires concepts I\'m not eager to discuss right now, so I leave this as an exercise for the highly energetic reader.
+I think hom(a,b) is the Platonic idea of "an object with a left action of a monoid and a right coaction of a comonoid, in a compatible way".
+If so, hom(b,a) would be the Platonic idea of "an object with a right action of a monoid and a left coaction of a comonoid, in a compatible way".
+By "compatible" I'm saying that we can act on one side and coact on the other side in either order, and get the same thing.
+Filling in the details requires concepts I'm not eager to discuss right now, so I leave this as an exercise for the highly energetic reader.
 The less energetic reader can just study the tiger-stripe descriptions of these categories.)

-Finally, here\'s Mueger\'s new twist on all these ideas!
-Better than an adjunction is an \"ambidextrous\" adjunction.
-This has some extra structure, which turns out to explain all sorts of fancy-sounding stuff people look at in the study of subfactors and TQFTs and the like\....
+Finally, here's Mueger's new twist on all these ideas!
+Better than an adjunction is an "ambidextrous" adjunction.
+This has some extra structure, which turns out to explain all sorts of fancy-sounding stuff people look at in the study of subfactors and TQFTs and the like....

-But what\'s an \"ambidextrous adjunction\"?
+But what's an "ambidextrous adjunction"?

 A ambidextrous adjunction is where you have a morphism

-L: a → b
+L: a \to b

 in a 2-category that is both left and right adjoint to

-R: b → a.
+R: b \to a.

 More precisely, it is a setup